mvillafuertem/scala-1/topics/concepts/hashing.md

 | Smyth   | 7    |

-Despite the similarity of "Smit", "Smith" and "Smyth", these names will all produce different hashes, while seemingly-unrelated names "Gilmour" and "Smith" have the same hash.
+Despite the similarity of "Smit", "Smith" and "Smyth", these names will all produce different hashes, while seemingly-unrelated names "Gilmour" and "Smith" (by chance) have the same hash.
 But in general, we would get a roughly even distribution across the values `0` to `25` for a set of names.

 A second observation, given that the slowest part of retrieval is the linear search through all values at a particular hash value, is that this could be reduced by increasing the number of valid hash values (or folders in our original example), and storing fewer records at each.

 We could find a new hash function with a range of `0` to `999`, and if we were to store a thousand records, there would be an average of one record per hash value.
-(Some would be empty, while others would have two or three records.)
+(Some would be empty, while others would have two or three records, but it is very unlikely any hash value would have tens of records.)
 This would require more storage space, but would offer faster retrieval.

 ## Collisions

 When two values do hash to the same value, this is known as a _hash collision_ or just a _collision_.
 It's generally considered undesirable, because it implies an additional cost _somewhere_ to disambiguate between those two inputs.
-For hash functions with a small range, collisions are inevitable, and should not be considered catastrophic.
+For hash functions with a small range, collisions are inevitable, but should not be considered catastrophic.

-But if they occur too frequently, either by accident, or because a malicious user is deliberately seeking to attack a running system, they can reduce the performance of hash lookups from constant time, on average, to linear time, which could have serious performance implications.
+But if they occur too frequently, either by accident or because a malicious user is deliberately seeking to attack a running system, they can reduce the performance of hash lookups from constant time, on average, to linear time, which could have more serious performance implications.

 ## Cryptographic Hash Functions